fandreuz/BisPy/joss-paper/paper.md

 # Statement of need

-To the best of our knowledge \texttt{BisPy} is the first Python project to address the problem presented above, and to fulfill the needs of an healthy open source software, namely extensive testing, documentation and intuitive code commenting.
+To the best of our knowledge, \texttt{BisPy} is the first Python project to address the problem presented above, and to meet the objectives of healthy open source software, namely extensive testing, documentation, and intuitive code commenting.

-We think that our project may be a useful tool to study practical cases for students approaching the field — since the notion of bisimulation may be somewhat counterintuitive at first glance — as well as to established researchers, who may use \texttt{BisPy} to study improvements on particular types of graphs and to compare new algorithms with the state of the art.
+We think that our project may be a useful tool to study practical cases for students approaching the field — since the notion of bisimulation may be somewhat counterintuitive at first glance — as well as for established researchers, who may use \texttt{BisPy} to study improvements on particular types of graphs and to compare new algorithms with the state of the art.

 It is interesting to observe that the package \texttt{BisPy}, briefly presented below, contains the implementation of more than one algorithm for the computation of maximum bisimulation, and every algorithm uses a peculiar strategy to obtain the result.
-For this reason we think that our package may be useful to assess the performance of different approaches on a particular problem.
+For this reason, we think that our package may be useful to assess the performance of different approaches on a particular problem.